 Students in technical programs (i.e. Marketing, Agribusiness, Automotive Services, Phlebotomy, Computers, Carpentry, etc.) are assigned a faculty advisor in your program of study, and you can also get help from someone on our professional academic advising team if you are not able to contact your faculty advisor.

-Students that are in the Pre-Nursing major as also assigned to a professional academic advising team member in the Student Affairs Center.
+Students that are in the Pre-Nursing majors are also assigned to a professional academic advisor in the Student Affairs Center.
 Pre-Nursing students may also contact the Nursing Department team with questions about applying to the Nursing Programs.

 What if I am a newly admitted degree seeking student and have questions?

 If you are new to the South Central College community as a degree seeking student, professional academic advisors will be available at your STAR Session where you will register for your classes.
 Please review your academic program web pages so that you can learn about the requirements for the degree that you are pursuing.
 If you have addition questions after reviewing your academic program web pages, please contact the Admissions and Academic Advising Team for assistance.
 A listing of academic programs is provided on our Majors and Programs page.
 When you go to your major you can find the available degree options and for some majors if you click on the degree you will find the course sequence sheet that shows how you should plan to take your classes.

 If I am an admitted and registered degree seeking student, where do I find out who my advisor is?

 Refer to your Degree Audit Report which is available via your E-Services account.
 A link about how to access your Degree Audit Report is included for your convenience: http://www.southcentral.edu/Registrar/dars-report.html.
 You can also visit the Student Affairs Center to find out who your academic advisor is.

 - Make sure and review your academic program web pages and write down questions that you have.

 - Be sure to print and review your Degree Audit Report.